-Workers' Compensation is a benefit provided to injured workers, or their dependents in the event of the worker's death.
-It provides compensation when an employee is unable to work because of a job-related disability, no matter who was at fault.
+Workers' Compensation is a benefit provided to injured workers or their dependents in the event of the worker's death.
+It includes compensation when an employee cannot work because of a job-related disability, no matter who was at fault.
 Please contact the TSS Business Operations Office to coordinate all claims.

-For more information, refer to the TSS OPM Workers' Compensation Policy.
+Refer to the TSS OPM Workers' Compensation Policy for more information.